justanalytics/guzzle-docs/docs/parameter_housekeeping.md

 ## Guzzle Module - Housekeeping

-You can perform very granular level housekeeping on your target tables as per your data retention policy across various data storage layers within data lake using this module.
+* You can perform very granular level housekeeping on your target tables as per your data retention policy across various data storage layers within data lake using this module.
+* How it work: delete physical partition folder
+* Important: to perform housekeeping job, table must be partitoned by at least one column with date data type

 ## Module Sections